-This will be a letter to the parents /carers explaining their child's unacceptable behaviour that day, the sanctions applied as a consequence of that behaviour.
+This will be a letter to parents /carers explaining their child's unacceptable behaviour that day and the sanctions applied as a consequence of that behaviour.

 Behaviour Letters home are always preceded by a telephone call to the parents / carers when the situation is discussed.

-Each Behaviour Letter is logged on My Concern and a copy of the letter uploaded.
+Each Behaviour Letter is logged on My Concern by the adult dealing with the child's behaviour.
+The HoS will upload a copy of the letter.